sleetplayground/sleet_subaccount_store_rust/README.md

-# sleet_rust_hello
+# sleet_subaccount_store_rust

-🦀 a near hello smart contract written in rust
+📝 turns any near account into a subaccount store

 ---